Myopia Control

 Progressive Eye Care specializes in helping Utah parents concerned about their children's vision, serving families in the South Jordan, Sandy, Draper, and northern Utah County area.

 What is Myopia?
-Myopia = Nearsightedness

-Myopia, also called nearsightedness, is the most common vision problem among children, teens, and young adults.
+Myopia is the most common vision problem among children, teens, and young adults.

 When myopia starts during childhood, it usually progresses rapidly.

-Start Your Myopia Journey Request a Myopia Management Consultation
+Start Your Myopia Journey

-Why Myopia is Bad
+Why is Myopia Bad?

 Myopia is becoming more common, showing up at earlier ages and progressing more rapidly.